devrand/NICAR-2017/links.md

 ## Tapestry
-On March, 1st was a Tyapestry conference
+On March, 1st, there was a Tyapestry conference:
 [Recap in graphic form](http://catherinemaddenrelay.com/blog/2017/3/6/tapestry-2017-recap)